dotnet/docs-maui/docs/user-interface/handlers/customize.md

 ## Customize a control using the handler lifecycle

-All handler-based .NET MAUI controls support `HandlerChanging` and `HandlerChanged` events.
-The `HandlerChanged` event is raised when the native view that implements the cross-platform control is available and initialized.
-The `HandlerChanging` event is raised when the control's handler is about to be removed from the cross-platform control.
+All handler-based .NET MAUI controls support <xref:Microsoft.Maui.Controls.Element.HandlerChanging> and <xref:Microsoft.Maui.Controls.Element.HandlerChanged> events.
+The <xref:Microsoft.Maui.Controls.Element.HandlerChanged> event is raised when the native view that implements the cross-platform control is available and initialized.
+The <xref:Microsoft.Maui.Controls.Element.HandlerChanging> event is raised when the control's handler is about to be removed from the cross-platform control.
 For more information about handler lifecycle events, see [Handler lifecycle](index.md#handler-lifecycle).

 The handler lifecycle can be used to perform handler customization.
-For example, to subscribe to, and unsubscribe from, native view events you must register event handlers for the `HandlerChanged` and `HandlerChanging` events on the cross-platform control being customized:
+For example, to subscribe to, and unsubscribe from, native view events you must register event handlers for the <xref:Microsoft.Maui.Controls.Element.HandlerChanged> and <xref:Microsoft.Maui.Controls.Element.HandlerChanging> events on the cross-platform control being customized:

 ```xaml
 <Entry HandlerChanged="OnEntryHandlerChanged"